Policy Gradient-Driven Noise Mask: Abstract

 Deep learning classifiers face significant challenges when dealing with heterogeneous multi-modal and multi-organ biomedical datasets.
 The low-level feature distinguishability limited to imaging-modality hinders the classifiers' ability to learn high-level semantic relationships, resulting in sub-optimal performance.
 To address this issue, image augmentation strategies are employed as regularization techniques.
 While additive noise input during network training is a well-established augmentation as regularization method, modern pipelines often favor more robust techniques such as dropout and weight decay.
 This preference stems from the observation that combining these established techniques with noise input can adversely affect model performance.

 In this study, we propose a novel \textit{pretraining} pipeline that learns to generate conditional noise mask specifically tailored to improve performance on multi-modal and multi-organ datasets.
 As a reinforcement learning algorithm, our approach employs a dual-component system comprising a very light-weight policy network that learns to sample conditional noise using a differentiable beta distribution as well as a classifier network.
 The policy network is trained using the reinforce algorithm to generate image-specific noise masks that regularize the classifier during pretraining.
 A key aspect is that the policy network's role is limited to obtaining an \textit{intermediate (or heated) model} before fine-tuning.
-The intermediate models might not perform well enough in direct classification task, but they are generalizable and useful in downstream tasks.
-During inference, the policy network is omitted and the intermediate model is fine-tuned that allows direct comparison between the baseline and noise-regularized models.
+During inference, the policy network is omitted, allowing direct comparison between the baseline and noise-regularized models.

 We conducted experiments and related analyses on RadImageNet datasets.
 Results demonstrate that fine-tuning the intermediate models consistently outperforms conventional training algorithms on both classification and generalization to unseen concept tasks.
-Codes, models are available at \href{https://git.ucsf.edu/Yang-Yang-Research-Group/Policy-Gradient-Driven-Noise-Mask}{Policy-Gradient-Driven-Noise-Mask}

 \keywords{Pretraining \and Medical Imaging \and RadImageNet \and Policy Gradient Method \and Reinforcement Learning}